 - Submit your plans to be registered to Council so that Council can check whether the plan is the same as what was previously approved.
 If all is OK, Council signs off on the plan and returns the plans to you or your surveyor.

 - Your surveyor or solicitor submits your plans to LPI (usually electronically) for them to be registered as new allotments.
 They are given a

 Note: Once the new lots are created, they may be separately sold.

-If you wish to enquire further about subdividing in the Narromine Shire, please contact Council's Corporate, Community and Regulatory Services Department.
+If you wish to enquire further about subdividing in the Narromine Shire, please contact Council's Planning Department.